Before You Begin

 - Magnet Module — A module containing a magnet with a mechanized flap to pick up and release objects when the flap is triggered by the controller.

-- Motorized Hook Module — A module with a powered hook that can be raised or lowered during flight.
+- Motorized Hook Module — A module with a mechanized hook that can be raised or lowered during flight when triggered by the controller.

 - Stability — The drone's ability to remain steady and controlled during flight.